Reptarsrage/PokemonGenerator/README.md

   3. If we are concerned about damage, we prefer moves that do the most damage.
   4. If a move relies on another move being chosen in order to be effective, we must look at the previously chosen moves and decide a weight based on prerequisites being filled.
   5. We should favor moves that are different.
-If a move has already been chosen, or a very simliar move has been chosen (same effect, same type), then the move will be very unlikely to be picked.
+If a move has already been chosen, or a very similar move has been chosen (same effect, same type), then the move will be very unlikely to be picked.
   6. We also need to consider type advantages.
 If the move type compliments the pokemon's type, *either matches the type or is strong against pokemon that the pokemon is usually weak against*, then the move is preferred.

 ## TODO

-- [x] Make congfig an injected global conifg
+- [x] Make config an injected global config
 - [x] Split out player 1/2 forms into common code
 - [ ] Add Config section for directories
 - [ ] Create app settings degug/release for default directories (can use %APPDATA% and such)
 - [x] Create provider for directory
 - [x] AutoFac over ninject
 - [x] XUnit over Nunit
-- [x] Split tests into unit and integrationexit
+- [x] Split tests into unit and integration
 - [x] Add PokemonGeneratorForm to injection
 - [x] AssignIVsAndEVsToTeam take into account level
 - [x] Condense interfaces
 - [x] Add ability to add/remove possible pokemon
 - [x] Status bar updates for saved/loaded/generated events
 - [x] Add Additional Settings Window
-- [x] Add Move Filter Window
+- [ ] Add Move Filter Window
 - [x] Add Legendary/Special effects to pokemon settings window
-- [x] Add ability to turn off randomness and pick your own team and moves
+- [x] Add ability to turn off randomness and pick your own team
 - [x] Add options window for pokemon likeliness
 - [x] Fix Generator so that if it doesn't have enough to pick from it duplicates picks (team of charizards?)
-- [ ] Fix allAvailablePokemon and don't display pokemon if level is too low
+- [x] Fix allAvailablePokemon and don't display pokemon if level is too low
 - [ ] Add tooltips
 - [ ] Add ability to turn on/off level decisions like banning lvl 100 Pikachu (will always choose Riachu instead) (also it's funny that Pikachu is recognized by autocorrect but Riachu is not)
 - [ ] Reduce size by truncating unused database tables and optimizing resources
 - [ ] Save configurations on exit so that subsequent GUI load use saved information
 - [ ] Support changing the macro from Ctrl+F12, in the GUI for generating pokemon
 - [ ] Test installer on an x86 platform
+- [ ] Add ability to turn off randomness and pick your own moves
+- [ ] Add window to show move probabilities for a pokemon at a level
+- [ ] Add text overlay for disabled pokemon with minimum level